"The habit of craving for more craving"

-Addiction is defined here as a habit pattern that is seemingly impossible to break.
+Addiction is defined here as a habit pattern seemingly impossible to break.

-Such habits can include doing drugs, alcohol, spending money and so forth.
+Such habits can include doing drugs, imbibing alcohol, spending money and so forth.

-In this article, we will look at what addiction really is, how it's created in the mind, and the ways to address addiction at the deepest level of the mind.
+In this article, we will explore what addiction really is, how it can be created in the mind, and the ways to release it.

 Addiction In Depth

-Thus, seemingly small habits such as eating delicious foods, procrastinating before work, drinking coffee etc are often not regarded as problematic habits that one needs to address.
+Thus, seemingly small habits such as eating delicious foods, procrastinating before work, drinking coffee—i.e. the daily rituals—are often disregarded as harmless habits rather than addictions despite their addictiveness.

-But at the end of the day, a habit is a habit whether it is big or small.
-When one find themselves unable to pull away from a particular habit, it simply means that one has become addicted to that habit pattern.
-That is why developing self-awareness is important, as all unbreakable patterns can lead to addiction-like behaviours.
+At the end of the day, a habit is a habit, whether it is big or small.
+So, to put it bluntly, when one finds themselves unable to pull away from a particular habit, it simply means that one is in the state of addiction.

 What is the cause of addiction?